Mazhive/fs-uae-autoboot-debian10/README.md

 			!! making a working fs-uae configuration before installing the DEBIAN OS

-			to later transfer all configuration files to the "amiga" is highly recommended this would speed up the setup and installation
+			to later transfer all configuration files to the "amiga" is highly recommended this would speed up the setup after the installation.
+ Requirements are:

 	 Obvious : !!
 AmigaOS 4.1 Final Edition - http://www.amigaos.net/